Laurie Anderson: Music videos

-In addition, in lieu of making another music video for her Strange Angels album, Anderson taped a series of one- to two-minute "Personal Service Announcements" in which she spoke about issues such as the U.S. national debt and the arts scene.
+In addition, in lieu of making another music video for her Strange Angels album, Anderson taped a series of one- to two-minute "Personal Service Announcements" in which she spoke about issues such as the U.S. government debt and the arts scene.
 Some of the music used in these productions came from her soundtrack of Swimming to Cambodia.
-The PSAs were frequently shown between music videos on VH-1 in early 1990.
+The PSAs were frequently shown between music videos on VH1 in early 1990.